chinapedia/wikipedia.abstract.en/Page/Integral.md

 Line integrals

-Line-Integral.gif The concept of an integral can be extended to more general domains of integration, such as curved lines and surfaces.
+The concept of an integral can be extended to more general domains of integration, such as curved lines and surfaces.
 Such integrals are known as line integrals and surface integrals respectively.
 These have important applications in physics, as when dealing with vector fields.

 A _line integral_ (sometimes called a _path integral_) is an integral where the function to be integrated is evaluated along a curve.
 Various different line integrals are in use.
 In the case of a closed curve it is also called a _contour integral_.